CollapseLabs/gardening-for-engineers/README.md

 The remaining nutrients are obtained from the soil (or alternative growing medium) in the form of [salts](https://en.wikipedia.org/wiki/Salt_(chemistry)).
 This happens through multiple processes: by the root physically growing in contact with the nutrients ("root interception"), by dissolved nutrients flowing through the soil solution to the root ("mass flow"), and by dissolved nutrients diffusing through the soil solution to the depleted soil next to the plant root ("diffusion").

 Nitrogen (N), phosphorus (P), and potassium (K) are required in the largest amounts; commercial fertilizers are labeled with N-P-K ratios.
+Although nitrogen is abundant in the atmosphere (N₂), it is only available to plants in the form of ammonium (NH₄⁺, which has an acidic effect), nitrate (NO₃⁻, which has a basic effect), and urea.

 Nitrogen is a key ingredient in many plant substances, including chlorophyll.
-It has large impact for resilience against pests.
 It is used by leafy green crops (like lettuce) and more in the vegetative growth phase of fruiting crops.
 Phosphorus and especially potassium are more important for fruiting crops (such as tomatoes), as evidenced in the following diagram showing the [macronutrient uptake across time for a tomato plant](https://www.haifa-group.com/crop-guide/vegetables/tomato/crop-guide-tomato-plant-nutrition):

 ![Based on https://www.haifa-group.com/crop-guide/vegetables/tomato/crop-guide-tomato-plant-nutrition](img/npk-stages.png)